check certification icon

 The goal of California’s Children and Youth Behavioral Health Initiative (CYBHI) is to ensure that children and youth have access to support for their mental health and well-being.
 This multibillion-dollar investment is part of California’s Master Plan for Kids’ Mental Health.

 With the funding from CYBHI, the California Department of Health Care Access and Information (HCAI) is responsible for training more people to work in behavioral health.
 This includes training professionals, such as Certified Wellness Coaches, to support children and youth from diverse backgrounds.
+At participating schools and school-linked sites, Certified Wellness Coach services are eligible for reimbursement through the CYBHI Fee Schedule program, making it easier for students and families to get support when, where, and how they need it.

 Currently, HCAI is engaging with various groups to support these efforts.
 These groups include children, families, community members, school experts, government officials, and partners from other agencies.